SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 The power operator has unclear order of operations for historical reasons (in other programming languages), so JS throws an error if you use it without parentheses where it would make a difference
 In liquid, the order of operatons is right to left, parentheses are forbidden.

-<h3>assignment</h3>

-= is used as the assignment operator in most programming languages sh is special in its assignment operator, since it does not allows spaces on either side SCSS/Sass uses : as the assignment operator.
-In most languages, assignment expressions evaluate to the value assigned.
-Many languages have combinations of their math/string concat and assignment operators to combine these two operations (e.g. +=)

 <h3>relational opearators</h3>

 In computer science, a relational operator is an operator that tests or defines some kind of relation between two entities.
 These include numerical equality (e.g., 5 = 5) and inequalities (e.g., 4 ≥ 3).